romene/Naturaily-netlify/_posts/2019-02-04-iot-project-how-to-get-started.md

 ## Do you need an IoT project?

 Occasionally known as the **Industrial IoT**, the benefits of the IoT for business depend on the particular implementation, but the key is that enterprises should have access to more data about their own products and their own internal systems, and a greater ability to make changes as a result.
 IoT thrives in improving logistics of transport and production.
 It helps with tracking inventory, supply, demand and even consumer experience.
 It’s also extremely useful in developing Smart Cities where it enables monitoring of everything starting with public transport to waste management.
 It shows immense potential in the field of healthcare - like drug monitoring devices that could ensure patients are taking the correct doses of medication as well as measuring patient’s vitals remotely.
-IoT is also gaining popularity in agriculture and meteorology where it enables tracking and gathering information in remote places.
+Another domain where IoT is gaining popularity in agriculture and meteorology where it enables tracking and gathering information in remote places.

 ![smart_city_iot](/assets/images/1.png)